 The use of biogas also provides additional sustainability benefits, especially within circular economy, waste management and agriculture.
 We mapped these benefits along the 17 UN sustainable development goals (SDGs).

 Carbon dioxide emissions are, unfortunately, present virtually everywhere in the world.
 Finding sources of CO2 emissions large enough to be captured and stored is however a more challenging task.

 Our tool allows finding candidates for piloting and scaling-up carbon capture in Europe, and is already successfully used by the Northern Lights project for this purpose.
-It includes metadata about each emission site, distances to sea and to potential storage hubs, as well as an overview of known CO2 storage capacities in Europe.
+It includes metadata about each emission site, distances to sea and to potential storage hubs, potentially important clusters of emissions, as well as an overview of coastal and innland ports in Europe.

 Smøla is an island community located in the Møre & Romsdal county, north-west in Norway.
 Through foresight, ambition and close collaboration between public and private entities, Smøla has established itself as a pioneer in onshore wind power, and the wind farm at Smøla was Europe’s largest when it was commissioned, and the largest in Norway until 2017.

 The power cable between Smøla and the mainland has effectively reached its capacity, preventing additional capacity expansions of the turbines.
 A new export power cable from the island to shore is considered too expensive.

 Meanwhile, Smøla also aims to reduce their greenhouse gas emissions from transport, of which the high speed ferry and buses constitute a significant share.

 Endrava, in collaboration with Hyon and JC Gjerløw Consult, performed a techno-economic study of possible hydrogen value chain concepts, all based around the production of hydrogen from Smøla’s wind farm.